 Your social welfare payment is made up of a weekly amount for yourself, called the personal rate.
-You may also get an extra amount for your child called an Increase for a Qualified Child (IQC).
-(If you have an adult dependant you may get an Increase for a Qualified Adult.)
+You may also get an extra amount for your child called, an Increase for a Qualified Child (IQC).

 To get an Increase for a Qualified Child (IQC), your child must:

 - Meet the age requirement for that payment

 - Be resident in the State

 - Not be in legal custody (detained in a detention school)

 Your child does not have to be financially dependent on you.
 Your child can work and earn money, without affecting the increase paid to you.
 An IQC can be paid on behalf of foster children.

 However, you generally do not get an IQC if your child is getting their own social welfare payment, except in certain circumstances (see ‘If your child is getting a social welfare payment’ below).